David B. Snow Jr.: Career

-From April 1993 to April 1998, Snow served as an executive vice president of Oxford Health Plans and was responsible for medical delivery system development, medical management, Medicare, Medicaid and marketing.
+From April 1993 to April 1998, Snow was an executive vice president of Oxford Health Plans and was responsible for medical delivery system development, medical management, Medicare, Medicaid and marketing.

-He served at Empire Blue Cross Blue Shield from 1999 to 2002, where he joined in 1999 as chief operating officer and served as its president since 2001.
+He worked at Empire Blue Cross Blue Shield from 1999 to 2002, where he joined in 1999 as chief operating officer and was its president since 2001.
 He became executive vice president and chief operating officer of WellChoice (now part of Anthem) from 1999 to 2001.
-He co-founded Americhoice (also known as Medco Health Solutions) and served as its president and CEO.
-He served as the president of Medco Pharmacy Benefit Unit of Merck & Co. since March 21, 2003.
-He served as chairman and president of Lincare Holdings, Inc. in 2004.
+He co-founded Americhoice (also known as Medco Health Solutions) and was its president and CEO.
+He was the president of Medco Pharmacy Benefit Unit of Merck & Co. since March 21, 2003.
+He was chairman and president of Lincare Holdings, Inc. in 2004.

 Medco Health Solutions

 Snow was appointed president and CEO of Medco Health Solutions in March 2003.
 He became chairman and CEO in June 2003.
-He went on to serve as the executive chairman of Medco Health Solutions from June 2003 to 2013.
+He went on to be the executive chairman of Medco Health Solutions from June 2003 to 2013.

 As of 2013, his total annual compensation was $22.12 million, with a five-year compensation package of $87.10 million.
 Forbes ranked him #43 in their "highest paid CEO in the country" ranking.
 While at Medco Health Solutions, he led the company into public offering on the New York Stock Exchange in August 2003, increased revenue from $35 billion to $72 billion, quadrupled market capitalization, and acquired four smaller companies.
 Medico is ranked #34 on the Fortune 500, and took in $66 billion in revenue in 2011.

 He stepped down as a Medco Health Solutions official in 2014, walking away with $17 million in stock options.